Holland v. Florida: Background

-On July 29, 1990, Holland attacked Johnson in Pompano Beach, Florida, rendering her semiconscious and inflicting severe head wounds.
+On July 29, 1990, Albert Holland attacked Thelma Johnson in Pompano Beach, Florida, rendering her semiconscious and inflicting severe head wounds.
 He ran off after a witness interrupted the attack, but was later found by K-9 patrol officer Scott Winters of the Pompano Beach Police Department.
 Holland grabbed Winters's gun and fatally shot Winters in the groin and lower stomach.
 Holland was later convicted of first-degree murder, armed robbery, attempted sexual battery, and attempted first-degree murder.